decaporg/decap-cms/website/content/docs/beta-features.md

 ### Limitations

-1. File collections are not supported.
-2. List widgets only support `i18n: true`. `i18n` configuration on sub fields is ignored.
+1. List widgets only support `i18n: true`. `i18n` configuration on sub fields is ignored.
-3. Object widgets only support `i18n: true` and `i18n` configuration should be done per field:
+2. Object widgets only support `i18n: true` and `i18n` configuration should be done per field:

 ```yaml
 - label: 'Object'